 Andrew has experience across the whole learning arena and is a regular speaker at Learning and Development conferences and events.
 He also contributes to trade publications – e.g. Training Journal and People Management magazine – and across websites and podcasts in the UK and overseas.
 As well as being asked to work as a judge for learning awards, he regularly provides op-ed pieces for the CIPD and the LPI in the UK, and for international groups and podcasts.

-He is a Fellow of the LPI and was recognised for his innovative work in informal learning when he was awarded the Jay Cross Memorial prize in 2020.
+He was recognised for his innovative work in informal learning when he was awarded the Jay Cross Memorial prize in 2020.

 Andrew blogs on a daily basis at lostanddesperate.com.